pykeen/pykeen/docs/source/tutorial/models.rst

 It combines entity and relation representations with an interaction function.
-On a very-high level, triple scores are obtained by first extracting the representations corresponding to the head and tail entity and relation (given as integer indices), and then uses the interaction interaction function to calculcate a scalar score from them.
+On a very-high level, triple scores are obtained by first extracting the representations corresponding to the head and tail entity and relation (given as integer indices), and then uses the interaction interaction function to calculate a scalar score from them.

 This tutorial gives a high-level overview of these components, and explains how to extend and modify them.

 Representation
 --------------
-A :class:`pykeen.nn.Represenation` module provides a method to obtain *representations*, e.g., vectors, for given integer indices.
+A :class:`pykeen.nn.representation.Representation` module provides a method to obtain *representations*, e.g., vectors, for given integer indices.
 These indices may correspond to entity or relation indices.
 The representations are chosen by providing appropriate inputs to the parameters